codacy-open-source-projects-scans/starrocks/docs/en/sql-reference/sql-functions/table-functions/files.md

 ###### csv.skip_header

-Specifies whether to skip the first rows of the data file when the data file is in CSV format.
+Specifies the number of header rows to skip in the CSV-formatted data.
 Type: INTEGER.
 Default value: `0`.

-In some CSV-formatted data files, the first rows at the beginning are used to define metadata such as column names and column data types.
-By setting the `skip_header` parameter, you can enable StarRocks to skip the first rows of the data file during data loading.
+In some CSV-formatted data files, a number of header rows are used to define metadata such as column names and column data types.
+By setting the `skip_header` parameter, you can enable StarRocks to skip these header rows.
 For example, if you set this parameter to `1`, StarRocks skips the first row of the data file during data loading.

-The first rows at the beginning in the data file must be separated by using the row separator that you specify in the load statement.
+The header rows in the data file must be separated by using the row separator that you specify in the load statement.

 ###### csv.escape